androidwiltron/craiggoddenpayne.github.io/_posts/2018-11-13-hack-manchester-2018-and-why-i-wont-be-entering-in-2019.md

-I feel like we were not the only team who deserved something more than they got, it felt very much like the theme this year was year of the women in tech.
-Don't get me wrong, I whole heartedly support women in tech, its a great inititive, but it feels by lowering the bar / promoting it in this way goes against what you are trying to achieve in the first place, all it creates is something people cannot aspire to, surely equality is what people want, and I feel this year the decision for best in show was a very clear nod to a worthy inititive, but at the expense of the time and effort the majority of teams put in to enter what should have been an equal playing field competition.
+I feel like we were not the only team who deserved something more than they got, it felt very much like the theme this year was not skill or achievement.
+Don't get me wrong, a few ideas won this year which were promoted as women in tech, which I whole heartedly support, its a great inititive!
+But it cheapens the cause when its obvious other projects were better, as it feels like you are lowering the bar to entry by promoting it in this way, and surely this goes against what you are trying to achieve in the first place.
+It creates something people cannot aspire to, especially when equality is what people want.

+I feel this year the decision for best in show was a very clear nod to a worthy inititive, but at the expense of the time and effort the majority of teams put in to enter what should have been an equal playing field competition.

-I know it probably makes me look like a sore loser, but honestly, it took a lot for me to speak out about this, something I put a lot of time and effort in and was very passionate about, and it made me feel like the competition is just a PR stunt, and not a breeding ground for innovation, a place to meet likeminded developers, and something to have a laugh and build something crazy for 25 hours.
+I know it probably makes me look like a sore loser, but honestly, it took a lot for me to speak out about this, something I put a lot of time and effort in and was very passionate about, and it made me feel like the competition is just a PR stunt, and not a breeding ground for innovation, a place to meet like-minded developers, and something to have a laugh and build something crazy for 25 hours.

 If you are entering next year, you should ask the judging panel to make their data open, even if its finding out how many votes each team got.
 I now feel like I won't support hack manchester, and if you know me, it's all I talk about, and look forward to, and I usually tell everyone I know who is a dev about it, because it was awesome at one point.

+If you want to enter a competition for fun, thats all good, but don't enter expecting it to be a competition with fair rules, a place to build something unique that pushes the boundaries and tests your skills.